-Season Peregrine Falcon Closures MORE INFO >>>
+Seasonal Peregrine Falcon Closures; Stay on public land MORE INFO >>>

 As stated by Don Mellor in his comprehensive guidebook to the adirondacks: "Taken separately, each pitch of this route would be considered among Poke-O's best.
 Linked together they create an experience that seems to good to be in the East."

 The Fastest Gun epitomizes all that climbing at Poke-O is about: In-your-face climbing from top to bottom with dizzying exposure, airy belay stances, and a short, but mandatory runout above small gear.
 This route is not only a classic Adirondack climb, but a route worthy of coast to coast notoriety.

 Pitch 1: Begin this route at a big right-facing flake with an off-width starting at about 15' off the ground. grunt your way up the layback flake, slam a #4 Camalot in the off-width and figure out how to get yourself to the top of the off-width below the first roof.